medictrust/whenever/README.md

   runner "MyModel.task_to_run_at_four_thirty_in_the_morning"
 end

-every :hour do # Many shortcuts available: :hour, :day, :month, :year, :reboot runner "SomeModel.ladeeda" end
+every :hour do # Many shortcuts are available: :hour, :day, :month, :year, :reboot runner "SomeModel.ladeeda" end